-One of the first places we visited in Mumbai was one of the biggest attractions of the colonial era in Mumbai, namely the famous Chhatrapati Shivaji Terminus, known at the end of the 19th century, formerly known as Victoria Station, in honor of the British queen.
-Although the interior of the station does not make a positive impression on us, on the contrary (it is ugly and neglected), we must admit that its monumental facade with dog-faced gargoyles is really impressive and is a real mix of several styles, with a distinct neo-Gothic predominance.
+One of the first places I visited in Mumbai was one of the biggest attractions of the colonial era in Mumbai, namely the famous Chhatrapati Shivaji Terminus, known at the end of the 19th century, formerly known as Victoria Station, in honor of the British queen.
+Although the interior of the station does not make a positive impression on us, on the contrary (it is ugly and neglected), I must admit that its monumental facade with dog-faced gargoyles is really impressive and is a real mix of several styles, with a distinct neo-Gothic predominance.
 It is not surprising that in 2004 this building was inscribed on the UNESCO World Heritage List.
 Apparently, it was from this place, several dozen years earlier, before the construction of the current station, the first Indian train set off.
 A place worth seeing.

 Jehangir Art Gallery

-Another popular place in Mumbai, frequented by both locals and tourists, is the seaside promenade, more than three kilometers long, stretching along one of the main streets of the city with the same name – Marina Drive.
-This promenade is also known as the Queen’s Necklace, because viewed from above at night, thanks to street lights and its arched shape, it resembles a string of pearls.
+Another popular place in Mumbai, frequented by both locals and tourists, is the seaside promenade, more than three kilometers long, stretching along one of the main streets of the city with the same name - Marina Drive.
+This promenade is also known as the Queens Necklace, because viewed from above at night, thanks to street lights and its arched shape, it resembles a string of pearls.
 This promenade never sleeps, in the evening it seems to be even more crowded than during the day.
 However, despite all, it is worth taking a walk, especially in the glow of the setting sun, because then it looks definitely the best.

 While in Mumbai, it is also worth going to Chowpatty Beach located at the northern end of Marine Drive.
 This place apparently looks the most beautiful during sunset.
-Unfortunately, during our visit the sky was too cloudy, which is why we had no opportunity to find out.
+Unfortunately, during my visit the sky was too cloudy, which is why I had no opportunity to find out.
 This beach is a popular resting place among families and couples, although there is no reason to count on swimming, because the sea water is toxic.
 A must visit on the beach is a visit to one of the stalls serving bhelpuri, probably the most popular salty snack in the city made from puffed rice, tomatoes, onions and boiled potatoes and served with several sauces.
 It is worth a try!

 Gateway of India